annashipman/annashipman.github.io/_posts/2021-03-08-finance-part-1.md

 'Fixed assets' are assets you generate value from over a period of time longer than the accounting period.
 They can be tangible, intangible or investments.

-Examples of tangible assets are the building you work in, the desk and chair you are sitting at.
-Tangible confusingly can also be called PPE which doesn't mean what we've come to understand in 2020, it means "Property, Plant and Equipment.
+Examples of tangible assets are the building the company is headquartered in, the desks and chairs in the building, etc. Tangible confusingly can also be called PPE which doesn't mean what we've come to understand in 2020, it means "Property, Plant and Equipment".

-Examples of intangible assets include the website you work on and the related software, and examples of investments include things like investing in a supplier to ensure deliveries, or investing in a customer to ensure continuity of demand – strategic investments.
+Examples of intangible assets might include the website you work on and the related software, and examples of investments include things like investing in a supplier to ensure deliveries, or investing in a customer to ensure continuity of demand – strategic investments.

 An interesting thing about intangible assets is that they only count if you bought them.
 So for example, M&S's brand is not on their balance sheet because they built it up, they did not purchase it.
 There is currently a consultation about this kind of thing, as intangible assets are the vast part of the value of many companies (consider, for example, Facebook's website, which they did not purchase and is therefore not valued as an asset).